race2infinity/Reddit-Bot/README.md

 # Executing your PostgreSQL query
 cur.execute("SELECT table_name from column_name")

-# In order to make the changes to the database permanent, we now commit our changes to the cities database
+# In order to make the changes to the database permanent, we now commit our changes
 conn.commit()

 # We have committed the necessary changes and can now close out our connection